php-mongo/docker-compose-app/DOCKER-COMPOSE-APP.md

 If you want to use this application with a MongoDB data image included use this repo: [docker-compose-full](https://githug.com/phpo-mongo/dockr-compose-full)

 ## Requires
+- Git or Git bash
 - Recent version of Docker
   - tested successfully with version: 20.10.11 (docker-ce)
   - issue occurred using an earlier version (docker)
 - Recent version of docker-compose
   - tested successfully with version: 1.29.2
   - issue occurred using an earlier version along with an older docker
+- On Windows * installing Docker Desktop should provide the required environment

 ## Quick Start
 Run this command from an empty directory to fetch the repository and begin the setup process: